Geography

 The Geography Department at LRGS

-With six specialist geography teachers and five designated teaching classrooms, the department is well placed for teaching the subject to the highest standards.
+With seven specialist geography teachers and five designated teaching classrooms, the department is well placed for teaching the subject to the highest standards.
 We also benefit from being in probably the best location within the UK to study geography.
 Within a short distance, we have access to the coast of Morecambe Bay, the limestone (karst) of the Yorkshire Dales, the glaciated scenery of the Lake District National Park, the heather moorlands of the Forest of Bowland, and the vibrant city of Manchester not to mention the immediate surroundings of Lancaster and its environment.

 The Geography Department is a forward-thinking department, trying to provide a relevant geographical education for the 21st century.
 New initiatives in recent years have included a biannual A-level fieldtrip to Iceland, the setting up of an LRGS automatic weather station website and a very productive partnership with Global Link, a Development Education Centre in Lancaster.